naev/naev/docs/manual/sec/ships.md

         * Inserting an outfit's `name` will add it to that outfit slot in the ship's "stock" configuration.
 This is useful for selling a ship with prefilled core outfits to ensure its spaceworthiness immediately upon purchase.
 * `stats` (*optional*): Defines modifiers applied to all characteristics and outfits on the ship.
   * Fields here correspond to those in the `characteristics` category and the `general` and `specifics` categories on equipped outfits.
 * `tags` (*optional*): Referenced by scripts.
-Can be used to effect availability of missions, NPC behavior and other elements.
+Can be used to effect availability of missions, NPC behaviour and other elements.
   * `tag`: Each `tag` node represents a binary flag which are accessible as a table with `ship.tags()`
 * `health`: Supercategory which defines the ship's intrinsic durability before modifiers from `stats` and equipped outfits. **Note that this node and subnodes are deprecated and will likely be removed in future versions.
 Use ship stats instead!**
   * `armour`: Armour value.